RetiredWizard/PyDOS/README.md

 you can free up further space by deleting anything other than the board you are using.
 Finally, after running the **setup.bat** file in PyDOS you can delete both the **cpython** and **mpython** folders as they are only used by the **setup.bat** script.

-**Circuit Python Setup**
+**CircuitPython Setup**

-For Circuit Python the first thing you should do is compile a custom CircuitPython image. (see https://www.youtube.com/watch?v=sWy5_B3LL8c for a demonstration)
+For CircuitPython the first thing you should do is compile a custom CircuitPython image. (see https://www.youtube.com/watch?v=sWy5_B3LL8c for a demonstration)
 Upon downloading the latest version of CircuitPython from the github repository, modify the **py/circuitpy_mpconfig.h** file and change the value on the line that reads "**#define MICROPY_ENABLE_PYSTACK**" from "(1)" to "(0)".
 Once that is done you can follow the setps in https://learn.adafruit.com/building-circuitpython/build-circuitpython and demonstrated in the YouTube video mentioned above.

-To install the custom Circuit Python image, put your microcontroller board in "bootloader" mode and copy the compiled .UF2 file to the USB mass storage device that shows up on your host computer.
+To install the custom CircuitPython image, put your microcontroller board in "bootloader" mode and copy the compiled .UF2 file to the USB mass storage device that shows up on your host computer.

 After the .UF2 file is copied to the microcontroller board it should re-boot and a new USB mass storage device should appear.
 Simply drag the PyDOS directory structure